microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/calico/_index.md

 ---
 type: docs
-title: "Use the Azure Policy Add-on to audit pods' labels for network policy"
+title: "Use Azure Policy Add-on to audit pods' labels for Calico network policy"
-linkTitle: "Use the Azure Policy Add-on to audit pods' labels for network policy"
+linkTitle: "Use Azure Policy Add-on to audit pods' labels for Calico network policy"
 weight: 1
 description: >
 ---

-## Use the Azure Policy on a Azure-Arc enabled Kubernetes cluster for applying ingress/egress rules
+## Use Azure Policy on a Azure-Arc enabled Kubernetes cluster for applying ingress/egress rules with Calico network policy

  > **Disclaimer: This scenario was contributed by the Platform9 team as part of the "Jumpstart Friends" program**